Stephanie Brown Trafton

-Stephanie Brown Trafton (born December 1, 1979) is an American track and field athlete who won the discus throwing gold medal at the 2008 Summer Olympics in Beijing.
+Stephanie Brown Trafton, née Stephanie Brown, (born December 1, 1979) is an American track and field athlete who won the discus throwing gold medal at the 2008 Summer Olympics in Beijing.
 She is thus one of only three American women to have ever won the event.

 She was a somewhat unusual athlete in that she had become a two-time Olympian before she had competed at a World Championships in Athletics.
 Her first World Championships in 2009 ended with a sub-par performance in the discus final, but in 2011, she placed sixth.
 In 2012, she secured her third trip to the Olympics, after a definitive performance at that year's American Olympic trials.
 Still, the best-performing American of 2012 finished off the medals podium in London in seventh place.

 Pre-Olympic career

 Brown Trafton has said she was inspired to become an Olympian as a 4-year-old watching Mary Lou Retton perform in the 1984 Summer Olympics.
 After a youth of attempting several different sports, she eventually divided her time between athletics and basketball.
 She competed in the discus and shot put at Arroyo Grande High School, and was the CIF California State Meet high school champion in shot put in 1996.
 After placing second in 1997, she recaptured the California shot put title in 1998.
 At the same meet, she added the California discus title to her resume.
 As of 2008, her 181.25 ft throw to secure victory remains one of the 10 best American high school discus throws in history.

 Nevertheless, she seemed to be headed towards a career in basketball, after being awarded a scholarship for both basketball and track and field to Cal Poly San Luis Obispo.
 Her career was ended in that sport prematurely by a torn anterior cruciate ligament.
 Thereafter, she concentrated on track and field.
 She competed at the collegiate level in shot put and discus from 1999 to 2003, but missed 2000, while recovering from the knee injury.

 Brown Trafton was named as an NCAA All-American six times in her college career, two times during the indoor season as a shot putter and four times in the outdoor season for discus and shot put.
 Her highest finishes at the NCAA Division I national championships were second in discus in 2003 and fourth in shot put in 2003.